Home/Conditions/Anxiety Treatment

 Depression and anxiety often occur together.
 Studies show that nearly half of those diagnosed with depression are also diagnosed with an anxiety disorder.
 This comorbidity can complicate treatment and requires an integrated approach to address both conditions simultaneously.

-Why Choose Integrated Depression Counseling in Our IOP?
+Why Choose Integrated Anxiety Counseling in Our IOP?

 DeSoto Memorial Hospital takes a comprehensive approach to anxiety treatment through our Intensive Outpatient Program (IOP).
 Our integrated anxiety counseling services are designed to address the unique challenges of anxiety disorders, providing you with the tools and support needed to regain control of your life.